Jwely/espa-api-client/README.md

 # espa-api-client
-trying out some interface with the new espa-api
+trying out some interface with the new [API for ordering from ESPA](https://github.com/USGS-EROS/espa-api)

 Example